syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

         }
     ],

-    //Specify the default size to render palette items
+    //Specifies the default size to render palette items
     paletteItemWidth: 50,
     paletteItemHeight: 50,
-    //Specify the default palette item preview size
+    //Specifies the default palette item preview size
     previewWidth: 100,
     previewHeight: 100,
 });

 {% endhighlight %}

-Palette item size will be set based on the precedence flow given in the following table.
+Palette item size is set based on the precedence flow given in the following table.

 <table>
 <tr>